mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 ### What about custom mod sounds?
 This whole guide focused on vanilla sounds, but everything we learned above is the same for custom sounds if you understand a few concepts.
-If you want to add sounds to your mod, create a `Sounds` folder in your Mod folder, and put the files in there.
-In any other folder they won't be recognized.
+If you want to add sounds to your mod, create a `Sounds` folder in your Mod folder.
+Then decide which of the four categories your sound fits onto: `Item`, `NPCHit`, `NPCKilled` and `Custom` (make a folder for each one just in case you want to add more sounds later), and then put your sound file there.
+In any other folders they won't be recognized.

 Replace LegacySoundStyles in method arguments from SoundID with mod.GetLegacySoundSlot calls.
+If you use mod.GetLegacySoundSlot, make sure to have the `SoundType.Thing` match your `"Sounds/Thing" path`.
 Replace style with the results from mod.GetSoundSlot in cases where you put both type and style.

 Examples: